apace100/origins-docs/docs/types/power_types/prevent_block_selection.md

     }
 }
 ```

-This power will prevent the selection of cobweb (the tag contains regular cobweb as well as the temporary cobweb from the Arachnid's power), allowing to punch through them, unless they sneak.
+This example will prevent the selection of cobwebs (including the Temporary Cobweb block from the Arachnid's power), allowing the player to punch through them, unless they sneak.